hydrargyrum/eye/README.md

 By default, EYE provides a basic UI with a tabbed window with one editor.
 A few widgets and plugins are available but not enabled by default.

 At startup, Python scripts contained in the user configuration directory are run.
 These scripts can use the EYE API to configure the app as you want.

+They can:
-They can enable built-in plugins (like automatic syntax coloring when a file is opened) and features.
+* enable built-in plugins (like automatic syntax coloring when a file is opened) and features
-They have the ability to create actions on keyboard shortcuts or react on other events.
+* create actions on keyboard shortcuts or react on other events
-They can also customize the menus/toolbars or the rest of the UI.
+* customize the menus/toolbars or the rest of the UI
-They also have the opportunity of making complete plugins.
+* make complete plugins

 All of this is doable through the full Python API, the EYE API and the Qt components upon which EYE is based.

 ## What plugins are available?